wolframhorn/wolframhorn.github.io/content/authors/admin/_index.md

 ---

 <span style="color:#37585c;font-size:1.1em">**Hi, I am Wolfram.
 Welcome to my homepage!**</span>
 <p>I am a Ph.D.
 Candidate in Economics at the <a target="_blank" href="https://www.eui.eu/en/academic-units/department-of-economics">European University Institute (EUI)</a>, Florence, Italy.
-My supervisors are Ramon Marimon and Russell Cooper.</p>
+My supervisors are Ramon Marimon and Russell Cooper.
+During my PhD I have worked as a trainee and research analyst in the Research Division of the European Central Bank.

+My research interests include in monetary and fiscal policy, macro finance, and firm heterogeneity. </p>
 <a class="bg-rollover paper-button download-button"
    href="/media/CV_WolframHorn.pdf",
    download="CV_WolframHorn.pdf">